grahamgilbert/Crypt-Server/docs/Installation_on_Ubuntu_1404.md

 Installation on Ubuntu 14.04 LTS
 =====================
 This document assumes a bare install of Ubuntu 14.04 LTS server.
+This document has not been updated for Crypt Server 3.0.
+Pull requests to update this (and to update to Ubuntu 18) are gratefully accepted.

 All commands should be run as root, unless specified